 Let’s fast-forward to 2021.
 BuzzFeed decided to become the first digital media company to go public.
-The company convinced many investors to pledge $288M into the company.
+The company convinced many investors to pledge $288M to the company.
 To skip many steps, they did it thanks to a Special-Purpose Acquisition Company (SPAC).
 What is a SPAC?

 BuzzFeed Stock Goal

 One of BuzzFeed’s main goals was to be the first digital media company to go public to have access to more funding and to open new doors.
-Its management also wanted to set a standard for similar companies and their valuations.
+However, its management also wanted to set a standard for similar companies and their valuations.
 We will explore these companies in the next section.

 Let’s take a look at other digital media companies and where they are at in their growth.

 Many digital media companies have been around for decades.
 Not all have gone public like Buzzfeed stock though.